-In some countries, such as the countries of the European Union, the pricing of prescription pharmaceuticals is subject to governmental control.
-In these countries, pricing negotiations with governmental authorities can take considerable time after the receipt of marketing approval for a drug.
-To obtain reimbursement or pricing approval in some countries, we, or any future collaborators, may be required to conduct a clinical trial that compares the cost-effectiveness of our drug to other available therapies.
-If reimbursement of our drugs is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, our business could be harmed.
+Finally, outside the United States, in some nations, including those in the EU, the pricing of prescription pharmaceuticals is subject to governmental control and access.
+In these countries, pricing negotiations with governmental authorities can take considerable time after the receipt of marketing approval for a product.
+To obtain reimbursement or pricing approval in some countries, we, or our collaborators, may be required to conduct a clinical trial that compares the cost-effectiveness of our product to other available therapies.
+If reimbursement of our products is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, our business could be materially harmed.